VivekCR7/TEST/SQL-Basics-to-advance/README.md

     Pool Table      |          5
 ```

-so, in above example we add the membercost and guestcost and created new column as total_cost using "AS" for naming
+So, in above example we added the membercost and guestcost and created a new column as total_cost using "AS" for naming
 and limit the first 10 entries.
-this is how we can perform multiple expressions and output the data.
+This is how we can perform multiple expressions and output the data.

 <br>